SimplyRETS/simplyretswp/readme.txt

 == Changelog ==

+= 2.4.6 =
+* ENHANCEMENT: Link to new documentation in WP readme.

 = 2.4.5 =
 * FEATURE: Support `water` parameter on [sr_search_form].
 * FEATURE: Support `null` address in sr-single permalinks.